Julian Assange Sentenced To 50 Weeks In Prison For Skipping Bail, May Face Other Charges

 — The Associated Press (@AP) May 1, 2019

 Fears of torture and Guantanamo aside, Assange will likely be extradited to the U.S. at some point after he finishes his sentence in a British prison.
-As Reuters explains, there are international legal formalities that will have to be worked out, and Britain could theoretically deny his extradition request to the U.S., although that seems unlikely.
+As Reuters explains, there are international legal formalities that will have to be worked out, and Britain could theoretically deny the extradition request to the U.S., although that seems unlikely.

 Once in the U.S., Assange will likely be tried for allegedly conspiring with Chelsea Manning to gain access to government computers.
 Specifically, American officials allege that in 2010, Assange and Manning (who at the time went by Bradley Manning) to crack the password on Defense Department computers connected to the Secret Internet Protocol Network (SIPRNet), where classified information was stored.